-Regarding language use in context, six tests were also used to assess students’ productive knowledge of word dimensions.
-The Form Production Test (FPT), developed based on the productive orthography task (Webb, 2005), was used to measure written form (spelling) in production.
-The test format version was regarded as an isolated measure of productive spelling knowledge.
+Regarding language use in context, six tests were also used to assess students’ productive knowledge of word aspects.
+The Form Production Test (FPT), adjustedbased on Webb’s (2005) productive orthography task , was used to assess spelling knowledge (written form) in production.
+This FPT was regarded as an isolatedly productive measure of spelling knowledge.
+Its reliability was 0.91.
 Participants have necessitated re-correct the misspelling form of the word.
 All target words were the derivative forms to avoid knowledge recognition from other tests.
-One point was given for each correct response, and a blank or an incorrect answer gave no point.
-An extract of the FPT is shown below (Instructions: Please write the correct form of the misspelled given word).
+A correct answer gave one point, while an incorrect or blank response gave no point.
+An excerpt of this test is demonstrated below (Instructions: Please re-correct the form of the misspelled given word).

-incraesingly = ____________________
+aprovemend = ____________________

-The Recall Word Test (RWT) was modified based on the morphology task (Ishii & Schmitt, 2009) and formatted as a fill-in-the-table task.
-The test was used to assess word part (word-class) in production and encouraged the recall of the word’s different categories.
-Participants necessitated supplying a correct derived form of the word with its part of speech, including noun, verb, and adjective.
-One point was given for each correct response, such as providing a correct type of a derived word.
-No point was given for no answer or an incorrect answer.
-An example from the RWT is shown below (Instructions: Please write the correct derivative form of the given word in each part of speech; Note that if some of the given words have no form in any part of speech, such as noun or adjective, please leave the answer blank).
+The Recall Word Test (RWT) was modified based on Ishii and Schmitt’s (2009) morphology task and structured as a fill-in-the-table task.
+Its reliability was 0.90.
+The test was employedto measure word part (word-class) in production and encouraged the recall of the word’s different categories.
+Participants necessitated supplying a correct derived form of the word with its part of speech (i.e., noun, verb, and adjective).
+The adverbs were removed to avoid the link between recognition knowledge of adjectives and recall knowledge of adverbs (Ishii, 2005).
+One point was given for each correct answer, such as supplyinga correct type of a derived word.
+No point was given for an incorrect or no response.
+An instance from the RWT is illustratedbelow (Instructions: Please write the correct derivative form of the given word in each part of speech; Note that leave the answer blank if any of the given words have no form in any part of speech, such as noun or adjective).